Matthias1102/OpenTopoMap/garmin/scripts/README.md

   To create a map with the latest OSM data, you have to remove the `.osm.pbf` file for the region in the `download_geofabrik` folder.
 - Run splitter
-- Generate opentopomap.typ
+- Generate `opentopomap.typ`
 - Run mkgmap
-- Copy the final map image to the `output` folder
+- Move the final map image to the `output` folder

 ## Create all maps